jacksight/xina520_official_jailbreak/-INSTALL.md

 **Note:** If you are using TrollStore `v1.4.5` or lower: Open TrollStore → Go to Settings → Tap `Install Idid`

-**3.** Once XinaA15 is downloaded, open the IPA with TrollStore and install the XinaA15 app.
+**3.** After XinaA15 has downloaded, open the IPA with TrollStore and install the XinaA15 app.

 **4.** After the installation has finished, check your home screen and open XinaA15.